-- Low Arches.
 Low arches usually have high flexibility to cause your feet to angle inward very far, which causes your arch to fall lower.
 If you have this type of arch, you’ll want a level 5 stability shoe that offers the most support you can get on the market.

 Once you know what your foot arch is like, you’ll be able to figure out how much cushioning you can handle, how much you need, and what style of shoe you’ll be likely to buy.
 All of these concepts can factor into how well the shoes both fit and perform.

-Q: Are Altras good for distance running?
+q: Are Altras good for distance running?

 You’ll see many styles of Altra shoes advertising reviews that speak of how long and far you can run in the type of shoes you buy.
-The greater the distance you are likely to run, the more cushioning and protection you’ll want in your shoes because running for hours, and running long distances can create greater impact and injury problems without extra cushioning.
+The higher the distance you are likely to run, the more cushioning and protection you’ll want in your shoes because running for hours, and running long distances can create more significant impact and injury problems without extra cushioning.

 Also, shoes designed for long-distance runs not only provide more cushioning to reduce injury, but also help cut back on fatigue.
 However, much of the distance depends on personal preference, since some runners like to run far in minimalist shoes that don’t have a lot of cushioning features.
-So, there is really no one feature that tells you how far you can run in a particular style of shoe besides personal preference, and what you feel is comfortable when you hit the trails.
+So, no one feature tells you how far you can run in a particular style of shoe besides personal preference, and what you feel is comfortable when you hit the trails.